 We welcome applications from voluntary and community groups, landowners, farmers and parish and town councils.

 Are there deadlines for applying?

 Subject to the availability of funding, there will be at least two funding rounds each year.
-The next round will open in September and the deadline is 10am on 23 October.
+The next deadline is 10am on Tuesday 23 October.

-In the meantime you can have a look at the guidance and application form by clicking on the buttons below.
+You can download the grants guidance and application form by clicking on the buttons below.
 Please note that details may have changed since the last round so always make sure you are using the current guidance and application form.

 Heritage Grants Application Form

 If you have a project idea that you'd like to have an informal chat about then please contact Chris Lodge, Stories in Stone Project Officer.